ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 ### Removing service authorization to a root key
 {: #instance-byok-inaccessible-data}

-You can make your data inaccessible but retain it on the cloud by removing authorization to use that root key.
+You can make your data inaccessible but retain it on the cloud by removing IAM authorization to use that root key.

 When you [authorize use](/docs/account?topic=account-serviceauth#serviceauth) of your root key, you grant permission for IBM to use the key to encrypt your resource.
 Authorization is done at the key management service level through IAM, when you authorize service between your service (for example, Cloud Block Storage) and the key management service you set up. (for example, {{site.data.keyword.keymanagementserviceshort}}).